eformat/ingress-controller-domain-hack/README.md

 This script does not handle edge cases, its a Poc !
 Some more complex use cases could include:

-- `redhatlabs` IC is hardcoded
-- does not manage multiple IC's, could auto discover this list
+- `redhatlabs` IC is hardcoded, could discover this list
 - does not check for `Ingress`, only Routes
 - error handling